ghost0000heavy/ghost0000heavy.github.io/YuttaponK.md

-# Requirement ID : V2
+# Requirement ID : V2.2

-# Requirement Name :Authentication Verification Requirements
+# Requirement Name : General Authenticator Requirements

-# OTG #1 :V2.1 Password Security Requirements
+# OTG #1 : Verify that the use of weak authenticators (such as SMS and email)

-# OTG #2 :V2.2 General Authenticator Requirements
+# OTG #2 :